 - The management body is responsible for providing the supervisory body with sufficient information.
 However, the supervisory body shall, for its part, ensure that it is adequately informed and shall work towards a timely and proper reporting.
-The management body shall implement a reporting system and inform the supervisory body and the shareholdings management regularly, promptly and comprehensively about all issues relevant to the enterprise, in particular about strategy, planning, development of business, risk situation, risk management and integrity and compliance management.
+The management body shall implement a reporting system and inform the supervisory body regularly, promptly and comprehensively about all issues relevant to the enterprise, in particular about strategy, planning, development of business, risk situation, risk management and integrity and compliance management.
 It responds to deviations in the course of business from the plans and objectives, stating the reasons.
-The reporting shall also include non-financial performance indicators relating to the public mandate of the enterprise. - The supervisory body and the management body inform the shareholdings management during the financial year by means of quarterly reports of the enterprise. - The quarterly reports shall be submitted to the shareholdings management within 14 working days of the end of the quarter. - In the case of enterprises that are not listed as stock corporations, the content and frequency of the reporting obligations shall also be based on section 90 AktG. - 89 Reports from the management body to the supervisory body shall be reported in text form. - The management body and the supervisory body shall prepare an annual remuneration report in analogy to section 162 AktG-E and disclose it in the notes to the annual financial statements.
+The reporting shall also include non-financial performance indicators relating to the public mandate of the enterprise. - The supervisory body and the management body inform the shareholdings management during the financial year by means of quarterly reports of the enterprise.
+The quarterly reports shall also address risks. - The quarterly reports shall be submitted to the shareholdings management within 14 working days of the end of the quarter. - In the case of enterprises that are not listed as stock corporations, the content and frequency of the reporting obligations shall also be based on section 90 AktG. - 90 Reports from the management body to the supervisory body shall be reported in text form. - 91 The management body and the supervisory body shall prepare an annual remuneration report in analogy to section 162 AktG and disclose it in the notes to the annual financial statements and on the enterprise homepage.